mley/capacitor-health/README.md

 requestHealthPermissions(permissions: PermissionsRequest) => Promise<PermissionResponse>
 ```

-Requests the permission from the user.
+Requests the permissions from the user.

 Android: Apps can ask only a few times for permissions, after that the user has to grant them manually in
 the Health Connect app.
 See openHealthConnectSettings()

+iOS: If the permissions are already granted or denied, this method will just return without asking the user.
+In iOS
+we can't really detect if a user granted or denied a permission.
+The return value reflects the assumption that all
+permissions were granted.

 | Param             | Type                                                              | Description            |
 | ----------------- | ----------------------------------------------------------------- | ---------------------- |